 In this article, we will look at the top benefits of Barre workouts so you can decide if they will be right for you.
 We will also look at the areas in which they may be lacking, what a typical session involves, and more.

 The typical structure of Barre exercise sessions is similar whether you attend a class or work out to a DVD at home.
 Most begin with a mat-based warm-up that includes Planks, Push-Ups, and other toning moves.
 You will then move to the bar to do lower body exercises.
 Most sessions conclude with either core-focused moves at the bar or mat exercises.

 Every workout involves isometric movements during which you will pulse up and down just one inch.
 While this may sound simple, when it comes to toning it really packs a punch.

 Calorie Burning Barre Workout – including modified moves

 What Equipment & Clothing Will I Need?

-Most Barre exercises use bodyweight along.
-However, if desired, you can use light dumbells (one to three pounds) or resistance bands to increase the resistance when doing upper body moves.
+Most Barre exercises use bodyweight alone.
+However, if desired, you can use light dumbbells (one to three pounds) or resistance bands to increase the resistance when doing upper body moves.

 When doing lower-body work, a soft exercise ball is often used to target the leg muscles.

-Most people find leggings or capri pants and a torso covering top the most comfortable clothing option.
+Most people find that leggings or capri pants and a torso covering top are the most comfortable clothing option.
 You can go barefoot, or wear yoga/pilates, or grippy socks for traction.